flag of FranceFrench Accessibility Home Site Map Skiptocontent Contact Tours Travel Guide Visa Search

 • Airport & border formalities.

-• Passport registration on arrival.
+• Passport registration.

 • Temehu's escort (or guide).